isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/batch-import.md

 ## Batch Ingestion Prerequisites

-* Define a schema and create a dataset, go [here](profile-ingestion/schema-and-dataset.md) for instructions on how to do so.
+* Define a schema and create a dataset.
 * Data must be formatted in JSON, Parquet, or CSV.
 * [Authenticate to the platform](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md).
 * Gather the values for required headers from the authentication tutorial linked above.